pszafer/SambaForFreeradiusPFSENSE/README.md

-# SAMBA PACKAGE FOR FREERADIUS IN PFSENSE 2.1
+# SAMBA PACKAGE FOR FREERADIUS IN PFSENSE 2.1 and 2.2 beta

-If You want to use Freeradius in PfSense 2.1 and log in users using Active Directory authentication this package is as far as I know only way to do that.
+If You want to use Freeradius in PfSense 2.1/2.2 and log in users using Active Directory authentication this package is as far as I know only way to do that.

 **LICENSE**